phonegap/phonegap-docs/docs-phonegap/en/edge/config_ref/index.md

 In addition to core
 configuration elements listed below, some preferences apply when working in the CLI and platform-specific tools, while others work in PhoneGap Build.
-(See PhoneGap Build Configuration for the latter.)
+(See Configuring Remote Builds for the latter.)

 For projects created with the Cordova CLI and PhoneGap Build, the `config.xml` file can be found in the top-level `www` directory: